kojaah/Kojaah-Frontend/README.md

 npm run start -w=koojah-main
 ```

 If the `-w` flag is not specified, it will run the from the root package.json file in the workspace.

 4. To install a library for a specific workspace please specific the `-w` flag and the workspace name

 ```bash
 npm install [package-name] -w=koojah-main
 ```

-The package actually uses turborepo for easier development, build, testing, and linting pipelines.
+5. The package actually uses turborepo for easier development, build, testing, and linting pipelines.
 You can look through the package.json scripts for a list of possible commands.
-4. After, any of the commands below can be ran.
+Therefore after installation of all packages, any of the commands below can be ran.

 ## REQUIREMENTS